 Essentially, including the Covid-19 re-booking, you’ve got 2 re-booking credits.

-The 90 day period is a ‘please get in touch with us within’ time frame.
+The contact period is a ‘please get in touch with us within’ time frame.
 That’s it.

-We ask that you get in touch, via email, within 90 days (basically 3 months) from the 15th of July, our re-opening date.
+We ask that you get in touch, via email, within that contact period.

 Still confused?
-Use this handy tool to input when you’re booked in for and add 90 days to it.
+Use this handy tool to input when you’re booked in for and add the quoted number of days to it.
 There’s your cut-off date.

-YOU DON’T HAVE TO RE-BOOK THE EXPERIENCE TO WITHIN 90 DAYS OF YOUR ORIGINAL BOOKING.
+YOU DON’T HAVE TO RE-BOOK THE EXPERIENCE TO WITHIN THAT PERIOD, JUST CONTACT US WITHIN IT.

 Please, get in touch with us via email.
 We’ll talk with you directly about how to re-book your experience with us in the future.